 Your eyes are arguably one of the most important sensory organs of your body.
 You can’t enjoy the scenery of our beautiful earth or the sight of your loved ones if you ever end up losing up your eyes by damaging them to their limits.
 That’s one of the important reasons why taking deep care of your eyes should be very, very crucial to you.
 We often develop bad habits that aren’t ideal for our body organs.
 You might have developed many of these bad habits, which would be causing damage to your eyes, and you didn’t even realize.
 So, here I’m going to discuss 10 daily habits that can damage your eyes.
 Learning about these habits will help you understand the problems and their solutions.
 So, stay with me and read on.

 Continuously staring at your smartphone.

-The most common of all the bad habits that most people might have developed is stare at their smartphones.
+The most common of all the bad habits that most people might have developed is to stare at their smartphones.
 When you stare at your smartphone’s screen for too long without giving your eyes a break, you can develop certain eye problems like dry eyes, nausea, dizziness, and blurred vision.

 It’s a good idea to give your eyes a rest after some minutes of using your smartphone.
 Increasing the text size of your smartphone display is also a considerable thing to do.
 If you feel continuous pain or discomfort in your eyes after a long smartphone usage session, it might be a good idea to visit your eye care center for a quick eye examination.
-Your optometrist might suggest you eyeglasses to wear while using your smartphone.
+Your optometrist might suggest eyeglasses to wear while using your smartphone.